 What Is the State Tree of Kentucky?
-How Was It Decided?
+History, Facts, & FAQ

 Few state symbols in the United States have had as much controversy as Kentucky’s State tree.
 It started in 1956 when, after long and strenuous arguments from those who favored the Sycamore tree and others who favored the Indian Cigar tree, the General Assembly in Kentucky named the Tulip Poplar the State’s official tree.
 Twenty years later, Kentucky’s Senate voted the Tulip Poplar out and the Kentucky Coffee Tree in as the state’s new tree.